ark-lang/ark-docs/structures.md

 # Structures [implemented]

 We can define a structure with the `struct` keyword, followed by a block that contains the structures members.
 Note that an anonymous `struct` is not a declaration, thus it is not terminated with a semi-colon.
-In the example below, we end it the statement with a semi-colon, not the type (even though it may look like we do).

-Note that the second structure contains default values for some of the structure members.
-More on this later.

 ```
 // anonymous structure